clue/reactphp-buzz/README.md

 });
 ```

-See also the [stream bandwith example](examples/stream-bandwidth.php) and
+See also the [stream bandwidth example](examples/stream-bandwidth.php) and
 the [stream forwarding example](examples/stream-forwarding.php).

 You can invoke the following methods on the message body: